ipfs/ipfs-blog/src/_blog/mutli-gateway-browser-client.md

 ### Dealing with ipns:// links

 The first path element after ipns:// is the "name".

-* If the name is formatted as a CIDv1, ipfs-client will retrieve a signed record of what it points at from a gateway, and then load that content.
+* If the name is formatted as a CIDv1, and has its codec set to "libp2p-key", ipfs-client will retrieve a signed record of what it points at from a gateway, and then load that content.
-	-
+  * Today it does not verify the signature, this is planned for the near future.
+  * Note: not all CID multibase encodings are supported yet.
-* If the link's scheme is ipns://, a DNS request is created for the proper TXT record to resolve it as a DNSLink.
+* If it's not, a DNS request is created for the appropriate TXT record to resolve it as a DNSLink.

-* We're not supporting regular (public key) ipns URIs at the moment.
-* If it resolves to another DNSLink, do the substitution into the URI and repeat.
-* If it resolves to /ipfs/, do the substitution into the URI and hand off to the class that handles an ipfs:// URI as above.
+IPNS names may point to other IPNS names, in which case this process repeats.
+More commonly they point at an IPFS DAG, in which case ipfs-chromium will then load that content.

 ## Bottom Line